FZambia/django-realtime-ticket/README.md

 By default, this application uses Redis to create such expiring tickets.

-This is a sequence of actions you need to do to authorize user using this technique:
+Here is a sequence of actions you need to do to authorize user using this technique:

 * before creating connection to async backend insert user ticket into Redis.
 * After this append inserted ticket to connection request.